eFinder

 “Blecher has built a full-sized football field in the CBD and a new security academy.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm Taddy Blecher's construction of a football field and security academy.
+No evidence found in cross-references, web search, or Wikipedia to confirm Taddy Blecher's construction projects.

 “The Jozi My Jozi initiative is backed by Anglo American, Standard Bank, Absa, iqbusiness, Nando’s, and Wits.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify the Jozi My Jozi initiative's corporate backers.
+No evidence found in cross-references, web search, or Wikipedia to confirm the Jozi My Jozi initiative's corporate backers.

 “Two graduates of Maharishi are employed as cybersecurity officials at major banks and support their families.”